gogolfing/httpmux/README.md

 # httpmux
-An HTTP router for the http package that supports methods, sub routes, and route parameters.
+Provides a router for the http package that supports method handling, sub routes, and route parameters.

 ## Documentation and Examples
 Full documentation and examples can be found at [![GoDoc](https://godoc.org/github.com/gogolfing/httpmux?status.svg)](https://godoc.org/github.com/gogolfing/httpmux)